TiagoSousaSilva/Project/Index.md

 - Create the 'ftpsrv' machine and set up an insecure FTP server.
 - Create a user who will access the FTP server.
 - Use Filezilla to access the server.
 - Using the Onion server, demonstrate that you can discover the user and password.
+(Achieved with Wireshark)

 2.